-First draft: September 2011, presented to the CMS Scientific Council through correspondence and to the 10th meeting of the AEWA Technical Committee, 12-16 September 2011, Naivasha, Kenya.
+First draft: September 2011, presented to the CMS Scientific Council through correspondence and to the 10th Meeting of the AEWA Technical Committee, 12-16 September 2011, Naivasha, Kenya.

-Final draft: November 2011, submitted to the 17th meeting of the CMS Scientific Council on 17-18 November 2011 in Bergen, Norway, the 10th Conference of the Parties to CMS on 20-25 November 2011 in Bergen, Norway, the 7th Meeting of the AEWA Standing Committee, 26 - 27 November in Bergen, and the 5th Meeting of the Parties to AEWA on 14-18 May 2012 in La Rochelle, France.
+Final draft: Approved by the AEWA Technical Committee in November 2011 by correspondence and by the 17th Meeting of the CMS Scientific Council on 17-18 November 2011 in Bergen, Norway.
+It was welcomed by the 10th Conference of the Parties to CMS on 20-25 November 2011 in Bergen, Norway, approved by the 7th Meeting of the AEWA Standing Committee, 26-27 November in Bergen and adopted by the 5th Session of the Meeting of the Parties to AEWA on 14-18 May 2012 in La Rochelle, France.
+The final draft was also endorsed by the 1st Meeting of Signatories to the Memorandum of Understanding on the Conservation of Migratory Birds of Prey in Africa and Eurasia (Raptors MOU) on 9-11 December 2012 in Abu Dhabi, United Arab Emirates.

-Contributors: Besides the authors listed above, the following persons contributed to (parts of) these guidelines:

-Bureau Waardenburg: Jonne Hartman, Abel Gyimesi, Angela van Bergeijk, Mark Collier, and Jan van der Winden:

-STRIX: Filipe Canario, Ricardo Tomé;

-EWT-WEP: Megan Diamond.
+Contributors: Besides the authors listed above, the following persons contributed to (parts of) these guidelines: Bureau Waardenburg: Jonne Hartman, Abel Gyimesi, Angela van Bergeijk, Mark Collier, and Jan van der Winden; STRIX: Filipe Canario, Ricardo Tomé; EWT-WEP: Megan Diamond.

-Recommended citation: Prinsen, H.A.M., J.J.
-Smallie, G.C.
-Boere & N. Píres (Compilers), 2011.
-Guidelines on how to avoid or mitigate impact of electricity power grids on migratory birds in the African-Eurasian region.
-CMS Technical Series No. XX, AEWA Technical Series No. XX, Bonn, Germany.
+Recommended citation: Prinsen, H.A.M., Smallie, J.J., Boere, G.C. & Píres, N. (Compilers), 2012.
+Guidelines on How to Avoid or Mitigate Impact of Electricity Power Grids on Migratory Birds in the African-Eurasian Region.
+AEWA Conservation Guidelines No. 14, CMS Technical Series No. 29, AEWA Technical Series No. 50, CMS Raptors MOU Technical Series No. 3, Bonn, Germany.

-Acknowledgements:
+Acknowledgements

-Thanks go to the UNEP/AEWA Secretariat and UNEP/CMS Secretariat, Aline Kuehl, Borja Heredia, Sergey Dereliev and Florian Keil for helpful comments on this review.
-We thank the CMS and AEWA Focal Points of the following countries for the information they provided: Algeria, Benin, Bulgaria, Canada, Denmark, Ethiopia, European Union, Germany, Ghana, Hungary, Israel, Kenya, Liechtenstein, FYR of Macedonia, Monaco, Montenegro, Mozambique, Namibia, Nigeria, Portugal, Romania, Republic of Serbia, Slovakia, South Africa, Sudan, Switzerland, Togo, Uganda, and United Kingdom.
-Furthermore, we like to thank the following persons for providing information or help in compiling the review report and these guidelines: Ivaylo Angelov, Miklós Antal, Sherif Baha El Din, Boris Barov, Julieta Costa, Chang-Yong Choi, Nick Davidson, Damijan Denac, Tasos Dimalexis, Margus Ellermaa, George Eshiamwata, Richard Grimmett, Dieter Haas, Rick Harness, David Horal, Roger Jaensch, Helmut Jaklitsch, Vicky Jones, Frans Koops, Dražen Kotrošan, Aleksi Lehikoinen, João Loureiro, Alexander Matsyna, Guillam McIvor, Taej Mundkur, Markus Nipkow, Derek Pomeroy, Dave Pritchard, Alice Ramsay, Borut Rubinič, Mike & Ann Scott, Ivan Scrase, Svetoslav Spasov, Elchin Sultanov, Lukas Viktora, Roland van der Vliet, Tatyana Yassievich, Leo Zwarts.
+Thanks go to the UNEP/AEWA Secretariat, UNEP/CMS Secretariat and Coordinating Unit of the Raptors MOU, Aline Kuehl, Borja Heredia, Sergey Dereliev, Florian Keil and Nick P. Williams for helpful comments on this review.
+We thank the CMS and AEWA Focal Points from the following countries for the information they provided: Algeria, Benin, Bulgaria, Canada, Denmark, Ethiopia, the European Union, Germany, Ghana, Hungary, Israel, Kenya, Liechtenstein, The Former Yugoslav Republic of Macedonia, Monaco, Montenegro, Mozambique, Namibia, Nigeria, Portugal, Romania, Republic of Serbia, Slovakia, South Africa, Sudan, Switzerland, Togo, Uganda, and the United Kingdom.
+Furthermore, we would like to thank the following persons for providing information or help in compiling the review report and these guidelines: Ivaylo Angelov, Miklós Antal, Sherif Baha El Din, Boris Barov, Julieta Costa, Chang-Yong Choi, Nick Davidson, Damijan Denac, Tasos Dimalexis, Margus Ellermaa, George Eshiamwata, Richard Grimmett, Dieter Haas, Rick Harness, David Horal, Roger Jaensch, Helmut Jaklitsch, Vicky Jones, Frans Koops, Dražen Kotrošan, Aleksi Lehikoinen, João Loureiro, Alexander Matsyna, Guillam McIvor, Taej Mundkur, Markus Nipkow, Derek Pomeroy, Dave Pritchard, Alice Ramsay, Borut Rubinič, Mike and Ann Scott, Ivan Scrase, Svetoslav Spasov, Elchin Sultanov, Lukas Viktora, Roland van der Vliet, Tatyana Yassievich, Leo Zwarts.